 Millie has a habit of standing on anything small that you might be studying.
 I found what I thought was a Yellow Nettle and was kneeling to get a better view, when she comes trundling past and true to form tanked all across the poor plant, which was surprisingly robust considering it had just had 10 kilos of dog on it.

 These places are unique and so important for the preservation of species.
-Fortunately our dingles still seam to be clean: the water smells fresh and there is no evidence of farm slurry or poisoning by pesticide run-off.
+Fortunately our dingles still seem to be clean: the water smells fresh and there is no evidence of farm slurry or poisoning by pesticide run-off.
 Places like this will only remain safe if those responsible for the headlands above behave responsibly.
 Fortunately a large area of the hills above is owned by the National Trust (God bless’em) so no risk there.
 All the surrounding farms grow sheep and most seem to favour permanent pasture over the questionable benefits of the annual ploughing and resowing with rye grass regime favoured by so many lowland farmers.
 So hopefully we will be exploring and enjoying these wonderful little oases of wildness for a long time to come.

 I last posted here on 28th June 2015, just after we had moved to Wales.